chentianran/chentianran.github.io/teaching/calc3/projects.markdown

 Do you have an intuitive explanation of this trend?
 What would be the limit be as $$n \to \infty$$?

+### Gravitational pull of the earth
+To make the computation easy, let us assume the earth is a perfectly spherical ball with a uniform density same as that of granite.
+What is the gravitational pull experienced by a point mass of 1 kg that is 1000 meters from the _surface_ of the earth?

 ### Hollow planet
 Let's suppose there is planet that has a hollow core